-Confirmed Facilities in Illinois with Asbestos Exposure
+Illinois Asbestos Exposure

 Illinois ranks 7th out of 50 states in the United States for total deaths related to asbestos exposure.
 Approximately 600 people die from asbestos-related diseases each year.

-Get Free Mesothelioma GuideAsbestos Exposure in Illinois
+Asbestos Exposure in Illinois

 Many industries have used asbestos in construction, insulation, and several other building capacities.
 Illinois, especially Chicago, has a sizeable industrial scene.
-This led to the state becoming 7th highest in the nation for deaths related to asbestos exposure.
+This led to the state becoming the 7th highest in the nation for deaths related to asbestos exposure.
 Cook, Lake, and DuPage are the top counties in the state for deaths from asbestosis and asbestos-related cancers (like mesothelioma) between 1999 and 2013.
 Prolonged asbestos exposure can also cause illnesses like pleural effusion and lung cancer.

 A category of six minerals that occur naturally in the environment as bundles of fibers, asbestos used to be a popular choice in construction.
 It was an ideal building material due to its cost, durability, and heat resistance.
-This was before it was known to be carcinogenic, or to have cancer-causing tendencies.
+This was before it was known to be carcinogenic or to have cancer-causing tendencies.
 The mineral can be found in soil and rock deposits or water runoff spots that can transfer it to other places.

-High-Risk Areas
+High-Risk Areas in Illinois

 The United States Military